matplotlib/matplotlib/doc/faq/usage_faq.rst

 At present the release version of `wxPython` (also known as wxPython classic) does not support python3.
-A work in progress redesigned version known as wxPython-Phoenix_ does support python3.
-Matplotlib should work with both versions.
+A work in progress redesigned version known as wxPython-Phoenix_ does support python3. matplotlib should work with both versions.

 .. _wxPython-Phoenix: http://wxpython.org/Phoenix/docs/html/main.html